dgaydukov/cert-aws/sa/files/sa.md

 To pass cert and more generally to understand how it works you should get some hands-on experience.
 But aws can be costly at times, so aws provide so called [free tier](https://aws.amazon.com/free) to play and see how it works.
 Basically there are a few options:
 * always free - services that always would be free
-* 12 month sign-up free - services for free for the first 12 month after sing-up
+* 12 month sign-up free - services for free for the first 12 month after sing-up (like 750 hours free t2.micro ec2 per month for 12 month after sign-up)
 * random proposals - some random limited features that can be available at some time So to start I would suggest to create aws account (it's free) and play with free tier.
 You can use almost 90% of what you need in free tier.
 There are 2 types of billing alarms